The Ferret powerpack is a 129 brake horsepower fully waterproofed Rolls Royce B60 Mk 6A 4.2 litre straight-six with a dry sump.

 The large eight-cylinder B80 was produced in two configurations, the B80 having the same bore (3.50 ins.) & stroke (4.50 ins.) as the B40 and B60 engines with a swept volume of 5675 ccs, whilst the B81 had a bore size of 3.75 ins. (swept volume – 6516 ccs).
 The B80 had a gross output of 165bhp at 3750 rpm and the B81developed 195 bhp at 3750 rpm.
 About 4,700 B80 engines were produced and around 4,000 B81 engines.
 The B80 & B81 were used in the Alvis Saladin, and Saracen AFVs, the Stalwart load carrier, the Alvis Salamander airfield crash tender and the Thornycroft Nubian fire tender.

-The compression ratio on the B60 is comparatively low; the 24v circuit delivers more electical power than a standard 12v system, therefore the battery does not need to deliver a very high cranking power, making the Ferret easy to start on most occasions.
+The compression ratio on the B60 is comparatively low (6.4:1 = 94 PSI at sea level) compared to typical car values between 8∶1 and 12∶1.
+The 24v circuit delivers more electical power than a standard 12v system, therefore the battery does not need to deliver a very high cranking power, making the Ferret easy to start on most occasions.
 I use 90 Ah batteries with CCAs of 700 and 950 amps.
 I lined the battery boxes with cut rubber car mats to keep them secure and electrically isolated to prevent shorting.
 An isolator switch prevents electrical items and the wiring leaking current thus totally draining the batteries.
 The Saracen had this switch fitted as standard, but not the earlier Ferret.

 The fuel gauge is notoriously inaccurate on the Ferret.
 I always fill my fuel tank once it has gone below 1/4 full, and I’ve never had the need to switch over from the main to the reserve tank.
 Once, when the Ferret had been garaged for a few months, it would not start.
-My brother removed the air breather pipe, loosened the carburettor banjo nut, fixed an electric pump to the pipe (a good foot pump will also do) and pushed petrol through the system.
-We also checked the idling speed and that the banjos and seals were good on the Volkes petrol filter inside the Ferret.
+To resolve this, remove the air breather pipe, loosen the carburettor banjo nut, fix an electric pump to the pipe (a good foot pump will also do) and push petrol through the system.
+I also have an arrangement with a 50 mL syringe and rigid tubing that can be back-inserted through the fuel pipe at the banjo nut down to the fuel pump, to clear any air locks at this point in the line.
+Once done, also check the idling speed and that the banjos and seals are good on the Volkes petrol filter inside the Ferret.
 You don’t want air to be drawn in (or petrol to leak!) at this point.